-The Turning Access into Learning (TAL) project, bringing together partners from both Nordic and Baltic Archives, investigates the role and usability of digital archival databases and resources in adult informal learning.
-Within the TAL project, NCK along with our partners at the National Archives of Estonia, the National Archives of Iceland, Aalborg City Archives and the Regional Archives in Östersund will carry out research into adult learners’ use of the available resources and address the effectiveness of these in supporting and fostering adult learning.
-A particular emphasis will be placed on technology and the developing role it plays in widening access to learning and developing communities.
+The Turning Access into Learning (TAL) project, bringing together partners from both Nordic and Baltic Archives, investigated the role and usability of digital archival databases and resources in adult informal learning.
+Within the TAL project, NCK along with our partners at the National Archives of Estonia, the National Archives of Iceland, Aalborg City Archives and the Regional Archives in Östersund carried out research into adult learners’ use of the available resources and address the effectiveness of these in supporting and fostering adult learning.
+A particular emphasis was placed on technology and the developing role it plays in widening access to learning and developing communities.

 For further information, please contact Ulrica Löfstedt.

 Christidou, D. (2015) Turning Access into Learning: The case of Digital Archives in the Nordic and Baltic region.
 Riksarkivets konferens, Stockholm, 10 December.

 Jensen, B., Press, M. (2016) Turning Access into Learning: From the View of the Archives.
 DCDC Conference, Manchester, 10-12 October 2016.

 The final project report can be downloaded here: Press, Maria – Ulrica Löfstedt – Sara Grut – Bente Jensen – Liina Madla – Tiina Männapso – Helga Hlín Bjarnadottír (2018) Turning Access into Learning.
 Exploring digital archives and their potential for learning.

 If you want to find out more, please get in touch with .